-You can receive more detailed information about the department by writing to our Graduate Coordinator, Ernestine Williams: email@example.com.
-Applications must be made online to the Graduate Division of Penn's School of Arts and Sciences.
+You can receive more detailed information about the department by writing to our Graduate Coordinator, Kate Stoler (email@example.com) : Applications must be made online to the Graduate Division of Penn's School of Arts and Sciences.
 This website will allow you to upload your writing sample and transcript as well as requesting letters of recommendation from your recommenders.
-GRE scores must be forwarded to Penn directly from ETS.
+GRE scores are not required and will not be considered even if they are sent.

 The deadline for application is December 15, and we encourage you to submit your application a few weeks earlier if possible.
 We do not consider applications outside the December 15 cycle.